binhdodata/belly-button-challenge/Readme.md

  <h1>Belly Button Biodiversity Dashboard</h1>

   <h2>Code Source and Attribution</h2>
   <p>The code for the Belly Button Biodiversity Dashboard was developed as part of an assignment for the Interactive Web Visualizations course.
-The main JavaScript code that powers the dashboard was authored by [Your Name].
 The code includes elements of data visualization using Plotly.js and D3.js libraries.</p>

   <h2>Code Location</h2>
   <p>The main JavaScript code that creates the dashboard, including the bar chart, bubble chart, gauge chart, and handling the dropdown menu change event, can be found in the following file:</p>